-Join Pablo Colapinto for an in-depth discussion in this video Adding keyboard input, part of Up and Running with OpenGL.
+Join Pablo Colapinto for an in-depth discussion in this video Adding keyboard input, part of Learning OpenGL.

 -In this lesson, we'll examine a way to use…keyboard input to navigate through our scene.…On lines 93, 94 and 95, we've defined a few…member variables that we're going to use.…One will store our key code, which is the key…that was pressed, the other our eye position,…or camera position, and the last the direction…in which we're looking.…This is the meat of our navigation code…and we're going to get back to it in a second.…

 Let's scroll down to lines 234 to 241.…Here we've overloaded our application's…on key down method.…It takes in as a parameter the key that…was pressed and the action taken.…We ask if the action was a press.…If it was, then we set our key code…to whatever key was pressed and print out "key pressed."…If the action was a release, we set the key code…to negative one and print out "key released."…The on key down is called whenever a key is pressed.…